MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 To build the Android version, you must have the latest version of the Android development tools.

 ### Prerequisites specific to Apple iOS operating system
 The iOS version for iPad and iPhone is not delivered as a compiled application.
-The application must be created from the MobileFirst project named **IBMAppCenter**.
+The application must be created from the {{ site.data.keys.product_full }} project named **IBMAppCenter**.
 This project is also delivered as part of the distribution in the **ApplicationCenter/installer** directory.

-To build the iOS version, you must have the appropriate MobileFirst and Apple software.
-The version of MobileFirst Studio must be the same as the version of IBM MobileFirst Foundation Server on which this documentation is based.
+To build the iOS version, you must have the appropriate {{ site.data.keys.product_full }} and Apple software.
+The version of {{ site.data.keys.mf_studio }} must be the same as the version of {{ site.data.keys.mf_server }} on which this documentation is based.
 The Apple Xcode version is V6.1.

 > **Note:** For V8.0.0, use MobileFirst Studio 7.1.
-You can download MobileFirst Studio from the [Downloads page]({{site.baseurl}}/downloads).
-Click the Previous MobileFirst Platform Foundation releases tab for the download link.
+You can download {{ site.data.keys.mf_studio }} from the [Downloads page]({{site.baseurl}}/downloads).
 For installation instructions, see [Installing MobileFirst Studio](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.installconfig.doc/devenv/t_installing_ibm_worklight_studi.html) in the IBM  Knowledge Center for 7.1.

 ### Prerequisites specific to Microsoft Windows Phone operating system
 The Windows Phone version of the mobile client is included as an unsigned Windows Phone application package (.xap) file in the software delivery.
 The **IBMApplicationCenterUnsigned.xap** file is in the **ApplicationCenter/installer** directory.